drewvecchio/StructuralGT/README.md

 This graph is overlaid onto the original source image, so that the visual match is apparent, and is color coded with the nodes in blue and the edges in red.
-If the user selected to display node IDs, then a small number displaying the node ID will be present next to the repective node in each image.
+If the user selected to display node IDs, then a small number displaying the node ID will be present next to the respective node in each image.
 This is useful for correlating graph exported to Gephi to this image, as the node IDs should be consistent.

-If the user did not select to perform weighted edge analysis, then the third page of the PDF results file will contain all of the parameter selected for calculation (in addition to total # of nodes and edges) in a table, and any histograms would be displayed here as well.
+If the user did not select to perform weighted edge analysis, then the third page of the PDF results file will contain all the parameters selected for calculation (in addition to total # of nodes and edges) in a table, and any histograms would be displayed here as well.

 If the user selected to perform weighted edge analysis, then the third page of the PDF results file will contain two